 As Tyndale worked in Antwerp, the agents of King Henry VIII and other opponents were scouring Europe, hoping to find and capture him.
 Tyndale was betrayed by a fellow Englishman, kidnapped and arrested on May 21, 1535.
 He was imprisoned in a Belgian fortress and eventually brought to trial for heresy and found guilty.
 The verdict condemning him to death came in August 1536.
 On October 6 of the same year he was executed at Vilvorde, Belgium.

 Tyndale’s final prayer, “Lord, open the King of England’s eyes,” is said to have been directed to English King Henry VIII (1491-1547).
 His prayer was a hope that the king would allow copies of the Bible in English to be circulated.
 Tyndale’s prayer had already been answered.
 An English version of the Bible that drew on his translation work was in circulation before his death.
 Three years after Tyndale’s death, Henry required every English parish church to make a copy of the English Bible available to parishioners.

-In the biblical books that Tyndale translated, perhaps up to 90 percent of his wording is found in the King James Authorized Version and the Revised Standard Version.
-Where the 1611 Authorized Version departed from Tyndale’s translation, later revisers of this version often returned to it.
-For his pioneering work of translation, William Tyndale is considered the "Father of the English Bible."
+In the biblical books that Tyndale translated, perhaps up to 90 percent of his wording is found in the King James Version.
+Where the 1611 King James Version departed from Tyndale’s translation, later revisers of this version often returned to it.
+For his pioneering work of translation, William Tyndale is considered the “Father of the English Bible.”

 1 Wycliffe’s translation was made before the invention of moveable type and the printing press.
-All copies of his Bible had to be written out by hand.
-Also, his version was not a translation of the original languages in which the books of the Bible were first written.
+All copies of his Bible had to be copied by hand.
+His version was not a translation of the original languages in which the books of the Bible were first written.

 2 David Ewert, A General Introduction to the Bible, page 184.